jameshball/osci-render/README.md

 - Render `.obj` files on an oscilloscope
 - Render `.svg` files
+- Render text
 - Rotation of objects
 - Scaling image
 - Translating image
-- Sorting of rendered lines for clean output
-- Rendering polygrams in realtime
-- Rendering simple shapes in realtime

 ## Proposed Features

-- ✔ Performance improvements to `Shapes.sortLines()`
-    - ✔ With goal of high-framerate realtime rendering (Closed in [#9](https://github.com/jameshball/osci-render/issues/9))
-- ✔ Rendering `.svg` and other image formats
-- Rendering text
 - Tune and transpose audio output
 - Support rendering of multiple objects
 - Saving pre-rendered frames to file for later loading
 - Saving audio output to file
+- (long term) Implement GUI
 - (long term) Keyframing/animating objects and camera

 ## Usage

-Using osci-render is very easy; specify the object file you would like to render, and optionally the rotation speed, and camera focal length and position and it will output the 3D model as audio to visualise on your oscilloscope.
+Using osci-render is very easy; specify the file you would like to render, and optionally the rotation speed, and camera focal length and position in the case of `.obj` files and it will output as audio to visualise on your oscilloscope.

 To render the cube example in `/models`, you would use the following args: